ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba.md

 `BOBA_DEMO_LAUNCHER` remains available as a direct launcher override.
 No machine-specific path is compiled into the plugin.

+The default launcher starts Rope.
+If a previous session used a Sloth launcher override, run `unset BOBA_DEMO_LAUNCHER` before launching to restore that default.
+Hold Y or B to open the object selector and switch between Rope and Sloth.

 ## Select Boba frame transport